Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 This could involve setting pending orders, such as buy stops or sell stops, to automatically execute trades when the price breaches predetermined levels.

-Breakout strategies are based on the expectation that significant price movements follow these breaks, offering the potential for profit.
+Breakout strategies are based on the expectation that significant price movements follow these breaks, offering potential for profit.

 Stochastic Oscillator Indicator